Research finds a lack of strong association between pelvic tilts and pain. (Photo by Nick Ng)

 “To say that any one body needs to be in any one posture or position is unrealistic, fear-mongering, and steals a person’s self-efficacy by sending messages of fragility instead of capability,” she said.

-Perhaps a better solution would be to encourage patients to tell their story about their pain.
+Gronski said perhaps a better solution would be to encourage patients to tell their story about their pain.
 This allows both the clinician and the patient to explore other possibilities of why the pain exists and let the clinician to have a better insight of the patient’s problem beyond their biology.

 “It’s important to approach pain care that is person-centered rather than symptom centered,” Gronski said.

-An alumni from San Diego State University with a B.A. in Graphic Communications, Nick also completed his massage therapy training at International Professional School of Bodywork in San Diego in 2014.
+An alumni from San Diego State University with a bachelor’s degree in graphic communications, Nick had completed his massage therapy training at International Professional School of Bodywork in San Diego in 2014.
+In 2021, he earned an associate’s degree in journalism at Palomar College.